CHervaud/Dotfiles/doc/discord.md

 betterdiscord-installer
 ```

-Fisrt of all, clone this repository if it's not already done, here is an example:
+First of all, clone this repository if it's not already done, here is an example:
 ```
 git clone https://github.com/Curs3W4ll/Dotfiles.git /tmp/Dotfiles
 ```

 Then copy the content of `/tmp/Dotfiles/data/betterdiscord`(following previous example) to `~/.config/BetterDiscord/plugins/`:
 ```
-cp /tmp/Dotfiles/data/betterdiscord/* ~/.config/BetterDiscord/plugins/
+cp -r /tmp/Dotfiles/data/betterdiscord/* ~/.config/BetterDiscord/plugins/
 ```

 ## Next doc